simgrid/simgrid/docs/source/Installing_SimGrid.rst

 """""""""""""""""""""""""""

-Here is the list of all SimGrid-specific compile-time options (the default choice is in uppercase).
+Here is the list of all SimGrid-specific compile-time options (the default choice is in upper case).

 CMAKE_INSTALL_PREFIX (path)
   Where to install SimGrid (/opt/simgrid, /usr/local, or elsewhere).

 enable_compile_optimizations (ON/off)
-  Request the compiler to produce efficient code.
-You probably want to activate this option, unless you plan modify SimGrid itself: efficient code takes more time to compile, and appears mangled to debuggers.
+  Ask the compiler to produce efficient code.
+You probably want to leave this option activated, unless you plan to modify SimGrid itself: efficient code takes more time to compile, and appears mangled to some debuggers.

 enable_compile_warnings (on/OFF)
-  Request the compiler to issue error messages whenever the source code is not perfectly clean.
+  Ask the compiler to issue error messages whenever the source code is not perfectly clean.
 If you are a SimGrid developer, you have to activate this option to enforce the code quality.
 As a regular user, this option is of little use.

 enable_debug (ON/off)
-  Disabling this option discards all log messages of gravity debug or below at compile time (see @ref XBT_log).
+  Disabling this option discards all log messages of severity debug or below at compile time (see @ref XBT_log).
 The resulting code is faster than if you discard these messages at runtime.
 However, it obviously becomes impossible to get any debug